henryhao1991/ROMS_Report/ROMS_Report.md

 In Zhe's paper [2], it was found that, by using the time delayed nudging method, the number of observed data required to make good predictions are reduced from 70% to 33% compared to the standard nudging method in the shallow water environment.
 It indicates that by introducing time delayed nudging into ROMS, we could potentially improve the system and make better forcast.

-Adding explanation and equations for time delayed nudging (It'll be here in the next report...)
+Adding explanation and equations for time delayed nudging...

 ### Dynamical State and Parameter Estimation